nuest/o2r-inspecter/README.md

 When the test fails with "too many failures", the Docker container `inspecter_test` must be removed manually before re-running the tests.

+## Contribute

+All help is welcome: asking questions, providing documentation, testing, or even programming.

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License

 o2r muncher is licensed under Apache License, Version 2.0, see file LICENSE.